-A candidate should provide information related to the printing/publication of his/her EAs (i.e. the name and address of the printer, date of printing and number of copies printed) when posting the EAs onto the Candidate's Platform or Central Platform or submitting relevant information in a specified form to the RO within 1 working day after the publication of the EAs (see Appendix 4) [s 92(4) and (6) of the EP (RRE) Reg].
+9.60 A candidate should provide information related to the printing/publication of his/her EAs (i.e. the name and address of the printer, date of printing/publication and number of copies printed) when posting the EAs onto the Candidate's Platform or Central Platform or submitting relevant information in a specified form to the RO within 1 working day after the publication of the EA (see Appendix 6) [s 105(4) and (6) of the EAC (EP) (LC) Reg].
 A candidate must ensure the accuracy of all the information provided.
+[Amended in October 2007 and June 2012]

-7.59 If the information uploaded onto the Candidate's Platform or Central Platform or provided to the RO as set out in para.
-7.58 above contains a mistake, the candidate should post the amended information onto the Candidate's Platform or Central Platform or submit the amended information in a specified form to the RO for public inspection.
-All the amended information must be posted onto the Candidate's Platform or Central Platform or deposited with the relevant RO within 2 working days at the latest after the polling day.
+9.61 If the information uploaded onto the Candidate's Platform or Central Platform or provided to the RO as set out in para.
+9.60 above contains a mistake, the candidate should post the amended information onto the Candidate's Platform or Central Platform or submit the amended information in a specified form to the RO for public inspection.
+All the amended information must be posted onto the Candidate's Platform or Central Platform or deposited with the relevant RO within 3 working days at the latest after the polling day.
 The information will be used as the basis for checking the candidate's election return and for removing unauthorised or offending EAs on display.
 For the avoidance of doubt, any amendment to the content of an EA will be regarded as the publication of a new EA and hence subject to the requirements stated in paras.
-7.57 and 7.58 above.
-However, for the addition of a candidate number allocated to the candidate at the Candidates' Briefing onto a published EA (in a contested election), in which case a copy of the EA bearing the newly added and amended information must be made available for public inspection in accordance with this paragraph.
+9.59 and 9.60 above.
+However, for the addition of a candidate number or letter of alphabet allocated to the candidate in a published EA, a copy of the EA bearing the newly added and amended information must be made available for public inspection as per this paragraph.
+[Amended in June 2012, June 2016, June 2020 and October 2021]